aws-samples/aws-media-services-simple-live-workflow/3-MediaLive/InputSwitching/InputSwitching.md

 1. Under **Start Type**, select **Immediate** from the dropdown.
 1. Under **Action Type**, select **Input Switch**.
 1. Under **Input Attachment**, select the Dynamic Input you’ve previously created.
-1. Under **Dynamic Input Settings**, provide the following URL `s3://rodeolabz-us-west-2/livestreamingworkshop/big_buck_bunny.mp4`
+1. Under **Dynamic Input Settings**, provide the following URL `rodeolabz-us-west-2.s3.amazonaws.com/livestreamingworkshop/big_buck_bunny.mp4`

     ![alt](immediate-switch.png)

 1. Hit Create button.
-1. After action has been created, a UTC time is shown on when the input switch is going to occur.
+1. After action has been created, click on the **View Settings** link  to see the time (in UTC) on when the input switch is scheduled to occur.
 1. Open a new tab on your browser, and navigate to the MediaPackage console.
 1. Locate and select the MediaPackage channel you created earlier.
 1. In the **Endpoints** section, click on **Show CloudFront URL** and copy the URL.